Tickets

 August 15th is Ferragosto, a national holiday, and many things in Rome are shut

-As well as that, anything at the beach or related to domestic tourism such as parks, beach restaurants, hillside attractions, mountain resorts, etc. will be open – but extremely crowded, as they will be full of vacationing Italians.
+For most of the month, anything at the beach or related to domestic tourism such as parks, beach restaurants, hillside attractions, mountain resorts, etc. will be open – but extremely crowded, as they will be full of vacationing Italians.

 Additionally in the Christian calendar this is the Feast of the Assumption so you will find that many churches are closed for services, including the Pantheon at 5pm on the 14th August, 10.30am on the 15th, and it will close at 1.30pm that day.
-St Peters Basilica will be open but celebrating various masses including the papal Angelus.
-The Vatican Museums are shut on the 14th and 15th August.
-The Colosseum, however remains open every day in August.
+St Peters Basilica will be open but celebrating various masses including the papal Angelus

 Now make sure you don’t miss out: plan your visit in advance: